Has your Whirlpool washer ever taken you by surprise, breaking into an unanticipated jig during its spin cycle?

 5. Replace the Worn-out Snubber Ring

-- Step 2: Remove the access panel of your washer and locate the snubber ring.
+- Step 2: Take off the washer’s access panel and find the snubber ring.

-- Step 3: Examine the snubber ring for cracks, wear, holes, or other detectable signs of damage.
+- Step 3: Look closely.
+Any cracks, wear, or holes?
+That’s a sign of damage.

-- Step 4: Replace the snubber ring if damaged.
+- Step 4: If it’s damaged, replace the snubber ring.

-- Step 5: Reattach the front panel and plug your washer back into the wall socket.
+- Step 5: Put back the front panel and plug your washer back in.